Thank you to our Social Media Sponsors:

 -------------$24/hour Prime-Time, Monday - Friday 5PM - 8PM

 Pickleball ----------Included with Membership, Day Pass, or $5 per non-member

 The Montgomery County Family YMCA's Carder Indoor Tennis Center was redone 2015/2016.
 New LED lighting, new tennis nets, and new paint including USTA 10 and under line were added.
 The Tennis Center is open during the facility's normal operating hours and includes 4 tennis courts and a racquetball/squash/wallyball court available for play.

-Tennis courts may be reserved up to 14 days in advance and can be rented on a ½ hour or hourly basis.
-Court fees depend upon the time of day the court is used.
+Racquetball and Tennis courts may be reserved up to 14 days in advance and can be rented on a ½ hour or hourly basis.
+Court fees depend upon the age of players and time of day the court is used.
 A Ball Machine and Hitting Wall are also available for specific fees.

 The Y offers a variety of tennis programs that take place throughout the year including league play, clinics for youth & adults, youth summer program and tournament play.

 League play consists of the four 8-week long sessions and a spring session that is 4-5 weeks long.

 Fall Session I - Late August thru Late October (outdoor play)

 Fall Session II - Late October thru Mid-December

 Winter Session I - January thru Late February